Pain & Large Breasts

 A part of making sure your results last also involves family planning.
 If you are planning on becoming pregnant, you must understand that your breasts will likely change shape and size during and after pregnancy.

 Because of the nature of the procedure, there is also a chance that you will have a reduced ability to breastfeed after breast reduction surgery, though some patients find they are still able to.
-If you alert your surgeon to your concerns regarding breastfeeding, there are certain techniques they may use that can increase the likelihood that you are able to breastfeed after you heal.
+If you alert your surgeon to your concerns regarding breastfeeding, certain techniques they may use can increase the likelihood that you can breastfeed after you heal.

 If you are concerned about breastfeeding after breast reduction surgery or any other topic, speak with your surgeon.
 Their extensive experience and training make them your best source for information specific to you and your health.

 What to do if you want breast reduction surgery?

 If you’re looking for a place to start, read this blog about 5 steps to jumpstart your plastic surgery journey.
-Speaking with your GP and asking around your family and friends can be a great place to start when considering surgery.
+Speaking with your GP and asking around your family and friends can be a great place to start considering surgery.

-Connecting with a Medbelle Patient Care Adviser is also a great way to book in a consultation with a BAAPS/BAPRAS surgeon in the UK with at least 10 years experience.
-They can also provide you with advice and information about the surgery as well as the UK’s leading surgeons.
+Connecting with a Medbelle Patient Care Adviser is also a great way to book a consultation with a BAAPS/BAPRAS surgeon in the UK with at least 10 years of experience.
+They can also provide you with advice and information about the surgery and the UK’s leading surgeons.

 All in all, if you are struggling with chronic pain caused by the burden of very large breasts, you have options when looking to find relief.